SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Overview.md

 - How to create any file as backup ?
 Example Jenkinsfile.bkp (or) main.tf.bkp

 ### Session-44
 - We have artifact in jenkins, how to push this to catalogue nexus repository ?
-We have Nexus artifcat uploader plugin, install this in jenkins UI and also keep the code in jenkinsfile.
+We have Nexus artifact uploader plugin, install this in jenkins UI & also keep the code in jenkinsfile.
 - What is the Algorithm for Catalogue (CI) ?
-Until the creation & pushing the artifacts to Nexus.
 - What is the Algorithm for Catalogue (CD) ?
 - Go through the code of Catalogue CI & CD in VS.
 - What is Upstream (CI) & Downstream (CD) in jenkins pipeline ?